madhavee777/Native-USB-OTG-Capacitive-Touch-Injector/README.md

 │   └── main.c                 # Application entry point, FreeRTOS tasks, and USB descriptors
 └── managed_components/
     └── espressif__esp_tinyusb # Downloaded TinyUSB stack via IDF Component Manager

-## How to Test Safely
-USB Keystroke injectors are powerful and can accidentally execute dangerous terminal commands if not tested properly.

-### Dual-Cable Connection: Ensure both the UART and USB-OTG cables are plugged into the host machine simultaneously.

-### Flash and Monitor: Run idf.py -p <UART_PORT> flash monitor to boot the device and view the live baseline capacitance logs.

-### The Sandbox: Open a completely blank text document (e.g., Notepad, TextEdit, or a new VS Code tab).

-### Arm the Device: Click your mouse inside the blank document so the blinking cursor is active.

-### Execute: Pinch the bare metal of the jumper wire.
-The string will instantly type out into the document, and the serial monitor will log "Touch Detected!
-Injecting String...".

-## Real-World Applications
-While this project types a simple "Hello" message, the underlying architecture serves as the foundation for highly practical applications:

-### Assistive Technology: Creating ultra-low-cost, custom adaptive switches for individuals with limited mobility.

-### Stream Deck / Productivity Macropads: Expanding the code to monitor multiple touch pins to trigger IDE shortcuts or video editing macros.

-### Penetration Testing (Authorized): Demonstrating "BadUSB" vulnerabilities to IT departments.

-### Interactive Art Installations: Hiding jumper wires inside conductive paint to trigger media changes when attendees interact with the exhibit.